Basalt Columns of Iceland—Hexagonal Rocks of Wonder

 Gerduberg

-The columns spread out for a decent distance with an old path running alongside them.
-As Gerduberg is one of the first things you'll see when visiting Snaefellsnes from Reykjavik, it makes for a great photo stop and a place to go for a walk.
+The columns are spread out across the area, with an old path running alongside them.
+Gerduberg is one of the first things you'll see when visiting Snaefellsnes from Reykjavik, making it a great photo stop and place to go for a walk.

 Icelandic Architecture Inspired By Basalt Columns

-One of the most iconic examples of his work is the Hallgrimskirkja church in Reykjavik, a structure notably inspired by the basalt columns.
-The church's iconic facade is characterized by tall, column-like structures that mimic the hexagonal shapes.
+The most famous example of his signature work is the Hallgrimskirkja Church in Reykjavik.
+The church's iconic facade is characterized by tall, column-like structures that mimic the hexagonal shapes of the rock formations found across the country.

 Map of Basalt Columns in Iceland